niradler/github-shield/README.md

-# Proxy Shield for Self-Hosted GitHub Server
+# Proxy Shield for GitHub Server

 ## Overview
 In today’s interconnected software ecosystem, protecting self-hosted infrastructure is more critical than ever.
 Proxy Shield provides a layer of security for self-hosted GitHub Enterprise servers by placing a secure, inspectable, and configurable proxy in front of vendor access.
 This ensures that no external access bypasses your organization’s security policies, giving you control over what happens within your environment.